Meet our faculty mentors

 Students will learn to process and analyze whole genome sequence data.
 Tasks may include assembling genome sequences and identifying genes of interest.
 Students may also engage in work to study gene expression and validating markers for breeding purposes.

-Students will learn to process and analyze genomic data of foodborne pathogens.
-Tasks may include assembling genome sequences, constructing phylogenies, identifying genes of interest, and using genomic data to generate hypotheses on transmission of foodborne pathogens.
+Students will learn to process and analyze genomic data of plant pathogenic bacteria.
+Tasks may include assembling genome sequences, constructing phylogenies, identifying genes of interest, and using genomic data to generate hypotheses on the evolution of pathogens.

-Students will learn fundamental concepts in food safety, food systems, pathogen transmission in food systems, and genomics.
+Students will learn fundamental concepts in bacterial evolution, plant-microbe interactions, and genomics.